 The following sections explain how to create transparent images in Photoshop and GIMP.
 Before continuing, it should be noted that transparent images must be saved as a GIF and not as a JPEG.
 Also, if the program you're using also supports both GIF 87a and GIF 89a, you'll need to save the file as a GIF 89a.

-- Select the Magic Eraser, as shown in the image to the right.
+- Select the Magic Eraser, as shown in the image.

-- Once this tool is selected, click on the portion of the image you want to make transparent.
-For example, click on the background if you want the background of the image to be transparent.
+- Once this tool is selected, click the portion of the image you want to make transparent.
+For example, click the background if you want the background of the image to be transparent.

 If you're noticing that the edges of the non-transparent portion of the image are not clean, in the Magic Eraser Options, increase the Tolerance.

 - After you've got the transparent background how you want it, click Image > Mode, and select Indexed Color.
 Change any settings you may want in the Indexed Color window and click Ok.

 - Finally, save the image as a .gif file.

 - Open GIMP and create a new file or open an existing one.

 - Select the "Selects regions by color" tool or press Shift+O. Once selected, click the portion of the image you want to be transparent.
-For example, click on the white background of an image.
+For example, click the white background of an image.

-If you want to not have borders around the non-transparent portions of the image, you need to increase the Threshold by dragging the slider to the right.
+If you don't want borders around the non-transparent portions of the image, you need to increase the Threshold by dragging the slider to the right.